telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 ### JSZip Library

-The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite for configuring your widgets so as to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}).
+The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite for configuring your widgets so as to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}) as well as the import of Excel files in the Kendo UI Spreadsheet.
 The Excel export feature was first included in the [Kendo UI 2014.3.1119 (Q3 2014) release]({% slug breakingchanges2014_kendoui%}).
-However, you need the JSZip library only if you want to support the Excel export feature.
+You should include the JSZip library only if you wish to provide the Excel export or import [`fromFile()`](/api/javascript/ui/spreadsheet#methods-fromFile) functionalities.

 ### Tag Placement: script